Welcome to Lisbon

 ONE OF THE BEST TO LIVE IN

-Portugal, in general, has low indicators of violent crime, being rated as the 4th safest country in the world, according to the 2018 Global Peace Index.
+Portugal, in general, has low indicators of violent crime, being ranked as the 6th safest country in the world, according to the 2022 Global Peace Index.
 Security is undoubtedly one of the factors to consider when choosing Lisbon to study.

 In recent years, the Municipality of Lisbon has been focusing on rehabilitation and upgrading of the most central areas of the city.
 These actions have accompanied the growing number of young people who reside in central Lisbon, with much of this young population being students – national and international -, in what is considered one of the best cities in the world to live.